 The feature is available to merchants who have subscribed to BOTH e-Commerce and Social Commerce Plans and the Advance Store Management module.

-To reduce the burden of processing large amounts of orders, SHOPLINE has introduced Order Tags to Order Management.
+To reduce the burden of processing large amounts of orders, SHOPLINE has introduced Order Tags to improve Order Management.
 These allow merchants to define and apply specific tags that can then be used to filter orders for further processing.
 The following provides an introduction on how to use Order Labels.

 - Steps to set up